eXascaleInfolab/ASE-lab-2023/README.md

 ___
 ## InfluxDB Installation
 Use the following command to download and run the InfluxDB v2.0 Docker image.
-Expose port `8086`, which is used by InfluxDB for client-server communication over the `InfluxDB HTTP API`.
+Expose port `8086`, which InfluxDB uses for client-server communication over the `InfluxDB HTTP API`.
 ```bash
 sudo docker run --name influxdb -p 8086:8086 influxdb:2.7.1
 ```